harvardnlp/harvardnlp.github.io/_posts/2018-04-01-attention.markdown

 ---
 ![/images/]({{ BASE_PATH }}/images/aiayn.png)

-> The recent Transformer architecture from the paper ["Attention is All You Need"](https://arxiv.org/abs/1706.03762) @ NIPS 2017 has been instantly impactful paper as a new method for machine translation.
-It also may potentially be a new standard architecture for many other NLP tasks.
+> The recent Transformer architecture from ["Attention is All You Need"](https://arxiv.org/abs/1706.03762) @ NIPS 2017 has been instantly impactful as a new method for machine translation.
+It also offers a new general architecture for many NLP tasks.
 The paper itself is very clearly written, but the conventional wisdom has been that it is quite difficult to implement correctly.
 >